Information for Authors

 How to Prepare Manuscripts

 Electronic files are required for all text as Microsoft Word documents.
 (Authors may also submit high-resolution, camera-ready artwork electronically by following instructions “How to Submit Additional Files” outlined below.)
 Manuscript pages should be numbered and double spaced (including quotations, lists, references, footnotes, figure captions, and all parts of tables).
-A <75-word autobiographical sketch (bio) should be included for each contributing author with pertinent information about education and work experience.
+Author biographies are no longer required.
 Written permission for any borrowed text, tables, or figures should be provided if applicable (see Permissions above.)
 All forms are available at https://www.editorialmanager.com/jphmp/.
 Each manuscript should begin with a title page.
 Research Full Reports, Research Brief Reports, Practice Full Reports, Practice Brief Reports, and Systematic Reviews must include an abstract and a new section called Implications for Policy & Practice (see below).
 All manuscripts reporting original data or secondary data analyses must include a human participant compliance statement.

 Title page